Congress has proven, more things change, more things remain the same

 Is the crisis over or is there is more to come?
 OneIndia caught up with leading psephologist, Dr. Sandeep Shastri to discuss the issue.

-Dr. Shastri says that the Congress has proven that more things change, more things remain the same.
+Dr Shastri says that Congress has proven that more things change, more things remain the same.
 This is an existential crisis for the Congress party, where I think the situation seems too be right and appropriate towards a non-dynasty leader.

 Indian politics has reached a stage where dynasty politics alone is not sufficient to win.

 The party has not come to power on its own for the past 3 decades.
 If it needs to remain relevant, then it needs to re-invent itself.
 Rahul Gandhi resigned in 2019 and took responsibility for his party's defeat.
 We have noticed across the world, in a parliamentary system, when a leader steps down it is to make way for a new leader.
 When he resigned and said that he does not want to be back, the party should have seen it as a wonderful opportunity and bitten the bullet.
-Instead they went back to Sonia Gandhi.
+Instead, they went back to Sonia Gandhi.

 Also Read: